 Front Post Half Double Crochet (FPhdc)

-The half post double crochet (FPhdc) is a useful stitch to have in your arsenal.
+The front post half double crochet (FPhdc) is a useful stitch to have in your arsenal.
 This versatile stitch can be used in a wide range of crocheting applications and endeavors, from your double crochet to front post double treble crochet.
 The FPhdc crochet can be learned by beginners and advanced crocheters to add unique texture and style to a wide range of crocheting projects.
 The HDC crochet abbreviation stands for half double crochet, which can be modified to create many different stitches.

 For these instructions, we’re going to show you how to pick up and work around the front post in half double crochet (front post half double crochet).